In the Post Pandemic Business Climate, Should HR Take a More Strategic Role?

 What Effect has the Gig Economy Had on HRM?

 In the gig economy, people work for businesses without traditional contracts.
 Independent contractors, contract workers, on-call workers, and temp agency workers are all part of this growing workforce.
-They are paid for the job they do, and no more.
+Meaning, they are paid for the job they do, and no more.
 However, the argument runs that this business model is not sustainable.
 To optimise workers’ performance, they should be seen as human resources and valued.
 Therefore, it will be interesting to see how this sector develops.

 There Must be Apps for all this